NEW

 Iron Crow Theatre is committed to producing work of the highest artistic quality and to a rehearsal and performance process that upholds the highest standards of professionalism; modeling ourselves after Equity theatres, we continue to admire greatly.
 We are devoted to fostering both a culture and an environment that embraces diversity and inclusion, promotes safety and well-being, and allows our artists to do some of their best work here - free from harassment of any kind.

 When working on a production at Iron Crow Theatre, all cast and crew members receive Safer Spaces training to ensure a professional harassment-free workplace.
 In addition, Iron Crow Theatre’s staff, directors, and stage managers have been trained in a variety of best practices as it pertains to trauma-informed practices and staging intimacy by Theatrical Intimacy Education.
-Furthermore, an Intimacy Coordinator is hired for each production requiring scenes of intimacy.
+Furthermore, an Intimacy Director is hired for each production requiring scenes of simulated actor to actor intimacy and a Fight Director for all scenes involving simulated actor to actor violence.
 In addition, members of our staff have been certified in mental health first-aid by The National Council for Mental Wellbeing.

 Iron Crow Theatre utilizes the Equity deputy system for all productions and has a member of the board of directors serve as an ombudsperson providing direct access to additional support at the highest levels of the organization.